elastisys/ck8s-cluster/rclone/using-rclone.md

     ...
     ```

     - `BUCKETS_TO_SYNC`: the names of the buckets that are to be synced.
     - `REMOTE_SRC`: the remote source.
 Specified in rclone.conf.
     - `REMOTE_DST`: the remote destination.
 Specified in rclone.conf.
-- `EXTRA_ARGS`: extra arguments supplied the Rclone.
+    - `EXTRA_ARGS`: extra arguments supplied to Rclone.

 5. Deploy cronjob.
     ```
-    kubectl apply -f rclone-cron.yaml -n <target_namespace>
+    kubectl apply -f rclone-cron.yaml -n kube-system
     ```

 ## Kubernetes pod